Moving to another instant message app

 If you are losing your BBM circle of friends, you are nearly certain to find them all in one or both of WhatsApp and Skype.
 For non-sensitive personal communications, you’re likely to use one or both of these.

 - WhatsApp is an IM and voice over internet protocol (VOIP) app linked to a user’s cell phone number.
 WhatsApp has more than 200 million users worldwide.
 If someone is in your WhatsApp network, they are going to know your cell number.
 If you view your cell phone as proprietary, and as a business tool primarily to enable you to make outbound calls, that could be a problem, or at least an annoyance.
 Being device-to-device, WhatsApp is end-to-end encrypted.
-However, Facebook has announced that WhatsApp will shortly be blended into a new app that will combine WhatsApp with Facebook Messenger and Instagram.
+Unlike BBM, you cannot ‘redact,’ or permanently remove, messages on both ends of the chat.
+Facebook has announced that WhatsApp will shortly be blended into a new app that will combine WhatsApp with Facebook Messenger and Instagram.
 That makes commenting on features and security of a product that will shortly exist in a completely different, and undefined form difficult.
 The app could lose its focus, as the expiring BBM did.
 The development process could also accidentally expose personal data to the outside, as Facebook has admitted happened numerous times in recent years.
 Teething problems are inevitable when such a major software release is unrolled;

 - Skype is another VOIP and IM app that does just about all of what the old BBM did.
 Skype is used by more than 300 million users worldwide, and is now a mature product.
 It allows the user end-to-end encrypted communication (with a warning proviso) between devices.
 It also allows a call to connect to a standard telephone, with the part connecting to the standard phone sent in the clear.
 Skype users have a Skype User ID, which could be your Microsoft user ID and password if you have other Microsoft products.
 Skype conversations are also portable across devices.
 If you start a Skype message thread on the bus to work, you can log into your laptop, and pick up where you left off, even going into voice and/or audio if you wish.
 Here is the warning: foreign and domestic governments, and police agencies, have the capability to eavesdrop on Skype conversations, and to have access to Skype users’ geographic locations.
 A simple request for information is usually sufficient, with no court approval needed.
 This ability was deliberately added for law enforcement agencies by Microsoft when they purchased Skype in 2011.
 Is it secure?
 Sort of.
 You are likely safe from rogue hackers.
 But don’t use it for important data or communications if, for example, you are doing business in another country where Internet traffic is routinely monitored by government agencies.